georgiantoniou/profiler/README.md

+# C-States profiler

+A simple profiler for collecting and analyzing processor C-state residency times.

-# Setting up and starting the profiler
+## Setting up and starting the profiler

 Edit file ```hosts``` to specify the names of the machines where to install the profiler.